upnplib/upnplib/docs/README.md

 - New header files have a postfix of .hpp.
 Old C style header files will be renamened to postfix .hpp during re-engeneering.
 - Use [C++ visibility](https://stackoverflow.com/q/69890807/5014688).
 - [Pull methods outside of a class](https://www.fluentcpp.com/2017/06/20/interface-principle-cpp/), whenever it is possible.
+- Friend classes and friend functions are not used.

 ## Git Commit Messages
 The [Udacity Git Commit Message Style Guide](https://udacity.github.io/git-styleguide/) served as a template.